THE GRETNA LANDMARK PROJECT DEVELOPMENT

 The Gretna and Gretna Green Community, local Landowner Alasdair Houston and public art manager Jan Hogarth were keen to develop a spectacular landmark for Scotland at Gretna to act as a flagship for regeneration and signify the main road gateway to Scotland.

 The Gretna Landmark steering group, now the Gretna Landmark Trust, invited world renowned land artist and architectural theorist, Charles Jencks to be their Creative Director of the project.
 Charles lives in Dumfries and Galloway and has a strong interest in icons and placemaking.

-Over the last three years the Gretna Landmark project has involved Scottish academics, cultural thinkers and the local community in a series of seminars and workshops led by Creative Director Charles Jencks.
+Over the last 5 years the Gretna Landmark project, now Star of Caledonia, has involved Scottish academics, cultural thinkers and the local community in a series of seminars and workshops led by Creative Director Charles Jencks.

 From this involvement emerged themes of the inventive energy of the Scottish people, the natural energy of Scotland’s dynamic landscape, innovation and ‘the river of identity running deep’.

 In 2011 a competition for a significant landmark project was announced by the Gretna Landmark Trust entitled “The Great Unknown”, left intentionally vague to encourage innovative and limitless thinking amongst the design contenders.
 Three shortlisted designers included, Environmental artist Ned Kahn, Wilkinson Eyre architects and Cecil Balmond worked in collaberation with Charles Jencks and the Gretna Landmark Trust to come up with design concepts for a new landmark at Gretna.

 In January 2013 Star of Caledonia successfully achieved planning permission demonstrating the strong community support with no objections to the Star of Caledonia landmark.